-Hi Infarrantly Creative friends!
-It’s Sarah from Sarah M. Dorsey Designs and I’m back to share a simple office storage solution that will help contain those ugly wires and endless amounts of paper and clutter!
+Hi, Infarrantly Creative friends!
+It’s Sarah from Sarah M. Dorsey Designs and I’m sharing a simple office storage solution that will help contain those ugly wires and endless amounts of paper and clutter!
 I don’t know about you, but for me, having a clean and organized office helps me stay motivated and productive!
 The two biggest sources of clutter in my office are printers and paper.

-Today, I’m showing you part 1 of my battle against clutter – how to make a small printer and paper cart.
-It holds my laser printer and some of the paper and envelopes that I use most often. (part 2 will be a larger credenza to hold my bigger printer and Silhouette Cameo)
+Today, I’m showing you how to make a small printer and paper cart.
+It holds my laser printer and some of the paper and envelopes that I use most often.

 Want to build your own?